Polygondwanaland: Music

 The album has been described as progressive rock and psychedelic rock.
+It contains extensive use of polyrhythms and polyrhythms, with no song written in 4/4 time.

 Reception

 Polygondwanaland was generally well received by professional music critics upon its initial release.
 In a 4 out of 5 star review for AllMusic, writer Tim Sendra claimed "Hearing them incorporate all the different sonic flourishes they've employed in the past in pursuit of good songs and not some higher concept means the album may slip past unnoticed, but it will sound great to anyone not scared off by the lack of theatrics.
 Tracks like the spookily restrained "Searching," the rampaging "The Fourth Colour," the tribal "The Castle in the Air," or the thrumming title track are the work of a band in full command of their process and results."

+Cultural theorist Benjamin Kirbach argues that, like Murder of the Universe (which also came out in 2017), the narrative of Polygondwanaland "adheres to a similarly mythopoetic three-act structure in which civilization is threatened by ecological calamity."
+According to Kirbach:

+The ensuing political strife results in a failed coup, the mutilated survivors of which ("Having had his eyes gouged / He left without the gift of sight") cybernetically enhance themselves and ultimately regain power by colonizing the world of/as information.
+The album's name is a pun first of all on gondwanaland, a neoproterozoic supercontinent that would have included modern-day Australia, as well as "poly," which no doubt refers to the polyrhythmic composition of the music as well as indeed—in polysemic fashion—polygon, a multisided object which in this case could refer to the polygonal nature of computer graphics.
+The new supercontinent, polygondwanaland itself, is the terra incognita of digital information systems ("My body’s not a temple / It is a vessel / And a blank slate / An empty hard-drive"), and once human beings enter into it, they're able to see beyond the normal three-dimensions via a new "tetrachromatic" hodography of user-generated data ("Many fingers, many minds and / Many eyeballs puppet my feet").
+After a final flare-up of fuzzed-out guitars, Polygondwanaland ends with [the cyborg] Han-Tyumi's familiar voice, intoning nothing more than the word "Hello."
+This is not Murder of the Universe, but Han-Tyumi's arrival is enough to link the two albums conceptually (if not diegetically).
+On the vinyl record, the needle then enters a locked groove, "Hello" repeating in an endless mechanical loop lest a human hand reach in to stop it.

 Pitchfork gave the album a score of 7.2/10 and ranked it 17th in their list of the 20 best rock albums of 2017.